 - Ensures Medicare patients receive medically necessary studies their physicians prescribe at readily-accessible healthcare facilities;

-- Supports innovations that enhance Medicare patient care, improve clinical outcomes, and deliver more cost efficient care; and
+- Supports innovations that enhance Medicare patient care, improve clinical outcomes, and deliver more cost efficient care;

 Why is this bill important?

 Molecular imaging benefits physicians and patients.
 Nuclear medicine and molecular imaging procedures are safe, painless, and cost-effective; they provide a way for physicians to gather medical information that would otherwise be unavailable.
 Physicians can determine—almost in real-time—the effectiveness of a treatment, allowing them to offer patients highly-targeted therapies and to ensure that higher doses of medicine are directed more precisely at problem areas.

 Molecular imaging can help diagnose or determine most effective treatments for a number of diseases.
 Nuclear medicine and molecular imaging procedures are used in the diagnosis and evaluation of treatment of cancer, cardiovascular disease, gastrointestinal disorders, lung disorders, lymphoma, melanoma, Alzheimer’s disease, Parkinson’s disease, epilepsy, renal disorders and thyroid disorders.

 Further innovation in radiopharmaceuticals may stall without payment reform.
 Diagnostic radiopharmaceuticals are necessary for all nuclear medicine and molecular imaging studies.
 In the Medicare Modernization Act (MMA) of 2003, Congress specifically designated radiopharmaceuticals as drugs.
 Under the Hospital Outpatient Prospective Payment System (OPPS), radiopharmaceuticals were paid separately.